diesimo-ai/self-driving-car-projects/p10-self-driving-car-motion-planner/readme.md

 This is a representative **`motion planning stack`** that avoids both **static** and **dynamic** obstacles while tracking the **center line of a lane**, and while also handling stop sign.

-The system takes a sequence of `way-points` in a given road network on Carla Simulator, and peforms the following tasks until it reaches a goal:
+The system takes a sequence of `way-points` in a given road network on Carla Simulator, and performs the following tasks until it reaches a goal:

-- **Task 1:** Static parked obstacle avoidance
+- **Task 1: Static parked obstacle avoidance**

+A parked obstacle will be blocking the driving path, and the car must avoid the collision.

 <img src="./doc/static-obstacle.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- A parked obstacle will be blocking the driving path, and the car must avoid the collision.

-- **Task 2:** Dynamic obstacle avoidance
+- **Task 2: Dynamic obstacle avoidance**

+The car shall follow a lead vehicle moving below the speed limit, and the car shall adapt its velocity profile to accordingly to prevent a collision

 <img src="./doc/dynamic-obstacle.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- The car shall follow a lead vehicle moving below the speed limit, and the car shall adapt its velocity profile to accordingly to prevent a collision

-- **Task 3:** Road sign handling - Stop Signs
+- **Task 3: Road sign handling - Stop Sign**

 <img src="./doc/stop-sign.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">